 This option offers three heat levels in a 60/40 nylon/leather glove.
 Snow Deer

 Heated hunting gloves should let the hunter lower the heat while walking and crank it back up while waiting.
 These do just that with three adjustable heat levels easily toggled via one-key operation on the back of the glove.
 At the lowest setting, the battery promises six and a half hours of steady heat.
 These heated gloves combine high-performance nylon with flexible leather and a fleece interior for maximum coziness and function, and are touchscreen-capable.

 Do you Ride a Motorcycle?

 Heated motorcycle gloves should incorporate a few features optimized for riding.
-Look for heated motorcycle gloves made from leather for a good grip, plus with an interior liner and armored knuckles to ensure maximum durability and protection while still letting your hands breathe.
+Look for motorcycle gloves made from leather for a good grip, plus with an interior liner and armored knuckles to ensure maximum durability and protection while still letting your hands breathe.
 Some heated motorcycle gloves offer pre-curved fingers designed for an easier grip, which reduce fatigue on the ride.